 Recent research has shown that tepsijanje is still popular, especially with Muslim and Roman Catholic populations in Bosnia and Herzegovina.
 It is a rare example of a nonmusical object—in this case, a cooking pan—functioning as a musical instrument.

 This according to “Examples of an interesting practice: Singing along the pan” by Jasmina Talam, an essay included in Studia instrumentorum musicae popularis.
-II (Münster: Monsenstein und Vannerdat, 2011 251–56; RILM Abstracts 2011-49486).
+II (Münster: Monsenstein und Vannerdat, 2011 251–56; RILM Abstracts of Music Literature 2011-49486).

 Below, two examples of tepsijanje.